andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

         renew until 31-03-2019 19:04:30
 ```

-In our application we need to create an instance of UserGroupInformation class by calling its `getUGIFromTicketCache` method, which expects the TGT cache location and its Kerberos principal as parameters.
+Then, in your application you need to create an instance of UserGroupInformation class by calling its `getUGIFromTicketCache` method, which expects the TGT cache location and its Kerberos principal as parameters.

 ```java
 UserGroupInformation ugi = UserGroupInformation.getUGIFromTicketCache("/tmp/cache", "xpand@XPAND.COM");